JaeWong91/Easy-PC/README.md

 - For cases where errors occur such as data has been removed and no longer exists, it is possible for a user to access a page which no longer exists.
 I believe that custom error pages are essential and give a more friendly user experience as errors will always occur.

+## Future Features

+- User password reset without the use of a reset email request.
+- An advanced product category feature such as selection boxes to select what categories they want on screen.
+- Home page - A possible carousel to display latest products and latest blog articles.

 # Technologies Used